project-oak/oak/experimental/offline_attestation/README.md

 The offline attestation approach splits the attestation process into two distinct parts:

-- Key generation and publication: A single asymmetric key-pair is generated.
+- Key generation and export: A single asymmetric key-pair is generated.
 The public key is bound to an attestation report that provides evidence about the enclave that generated the private key.
 The public key and attestation report are then made availble to clients.